Category:

 Philanthropy and Activism

 In 2004, Powell Jobs founded the Emerson Collective, a private company that supports social entrepreneurs and organizations working in education and immigration reform, social justice, media, and journalism through partnerships, investments, and grants.
-Through this collective, Powell Jobs owns The Atlantic and Axios.
+Through this collective, Laurene owns "The Atlantic" and Axios.
 In 2016, Powell Jobs donated $2 million to Hillary Clinton's presidential campaign and raised an additional $4 million for her.
-In 2017, she was part of the founding of the political organization ACRONYM, which raised ethical questions for Powell Jobs for its creation of Courier Newsroom.
+In 2017, she was part of the founding of the political organization ACRONYM, which raised ethical questions for Laurene for its creation of Courier Newsroom.
 In the 2020 U.S. presidential primaries, Powell Jobs donated to several Democratic candidates.
-After Joe Biden became the Democratic presidential nominee, Powell Jobs went on to donate over $600,000 to the Biden-Harris campaign.
+After Joe Biden became the Democratic presidential nominee, Laurene went on to donate over $600,000 to the Biden-Harris campaign.

 It's her philanthropy that she's best known for, in stark contrast to her deceased husband, who was somewhat notoriously uninterested in charitable causes throughout his life.
-She is a member of the boards of directors of charitable and community organizations such as Teach for America, the Global Fund for Women, TV station KQED (PBS), EdVoice the New America Foundation and the Stanford Schools Corporation.
+She is a member of the boards of directors of charitable and community organizations such as Teach for America, the Global Fund for Women, TV station KQED (PBS), EdVoice, the New America Foundation, and the Stanford Schools Corporation.

 In 1997, Powell Jobs and Carlos Watson co-founded College Track, a non-profit organization in East Palo Alto that aims to improve high school graduation, college enrollment, and college graduation rates for "underserved" students.
 College Track has a success rate of 90 percent of students attending four-year colleges after graduation.
 College Track has expanded and now has facilities all over California, as well as in New Orleans, Colorado, Denver, and Washington D.C.
-Powell Jobs sits on the board of College Track, Conservation International, and Stanford University.
+Laurene sits on the board of College Track, Conservation International, and Stanford University.

-In September 2015, she launched a $50 million initiative to create high schools with new approaches to education called XQ: The Super School Project.
+In September 2015, she launched a $50 million initiative to create high schools with new approaches to education called "XQ: The Super School Project."
 Funding for the project comes from the Emerson Collective.
 Powell Jobs is the chair of the board of directors of XC.
-Powell Jobs is also a founding member of the Climate Leadership Council.
+She is also a founding member of the Climate Leadership Council.

 Clearly, Laurene Powell Jobs is someone who isn't content to just sit on her wealth, instead using her blessings to give back to not just her community but various communities all over the planet.